 Molonglo Valley Territory Plan Map (1.6 MB)

-During 2012 the Environment and Sustainable Development Directorate (ESDD) commissioned consultants to prepare urban design and development principles for the Molonglo Stage 2 Group Centre and Environs.
-The Molonglo Group Centre and Environs will comprise the principal commercial and civic centre for the Molonglo Valley district.
+During 2012 the Environment and Sustainable Development Directorate (ESDD) commissioned consultants to prepare urban design and development principles for the Molonglo Stage 2 Commercial Centre and Environs.
+The Molonglo Commercial Centre and Environs will comprise the principal commercial and civic centre for the Molonglo Valley district.

-The Group Centre Core alone is planned to accommodate approximately 1000 new dwellings in a relatively compact mixed use urban environment.
+The Commercial Centre Core alone is planned to accommodate approximately 1000 new dwellings in a relatively compact mixed use urban environment.